nguyenducanh6921/Demo-git/README.md

 ### Let me introduce about Boba Movies website:
 - I built this project based on my favorite, I extremely love watching movies on the Internet.
-- Designed this website not only makes me happier but also helps me gain a lot of knowledge in studying the ReactJS course.
+- Designed this website not only made me happier but also helped me gain a lot of knowledge in studying the ReactJS course.
 - Through this project, I can understand the way ReactJS is implemented.

 ### &#9997; This is the overview about Boba Movies: